martaperezcoca/se_project_spots/README.md

 ###### Link to video

-This is the link to a description video of the project:
+This is the link to a description video of the project